 We are a K12 online school that is inspired by the Sudbury model and Classical education.
 We believe that students are able to learn independently.
-The Living Water School does academic instruction in the core subject areas in small groups (generally 1 to 5 students) in the areas of reading, writing, math, with project based learning in science and history.
+The Living Water School does online academic instruction in the core subject areas in small groups (generally 1 to 5 students) in the areas of reading, writing, math, with project based learning in science and history.
 Reading is taught using phonics based instruction for early readers and reading with socratic dialogue of classic literature for all other reading groups.
 Writing is learned through students writing about their thoughts and opinions of the literature.
 Math is taught in a way where students can progress at the pace they are comfortable with and through one on one instruction.
 All students learn Latin until they graduate high school and this is also how they obtain their foreign language credit.
-In addition, all students complete an independent project that is presented on Thursday of each week in the following 4 areas: science, history, technology, and a monthly book report/presentation.
+In addition, all students complete an independent project that is presented on Thursday of each week in the following 4 areas: science, history, Bible and math.
+There is a monthly book report/presentation.
 Outside of these, we seek to follow the Sudbury model as close as we can.
 With the support of staff, students flow throughout the day learning independently and following their personal interests.
-To help students socialize they gather with local students to go hiking once a week or to meet up at the student center.
+To help students socialize they gather with local students for event, to go hiking once a week or to socialize at the student center.
+Out of state students are welcome to travel to our in-person events throughout the year or to join their local sports, arts, or social gatherings.
 This allows for students to enjoy a sense of community, although they are in an online school.
-Out of state students are encouraged to hike, join various community programs, etc. in their local area.
-There is a Living Water School community forming currently in Dallas.

 We also do not have standardized testing, homework assignments, etc. Our goal is to completely take away those elements of traditional school that conjure up feelings of competition, fear, anxiety, insecurity and inadequacy.
 Our goal is to facilitate students to freely learn for themselves while they develop into the person that God created them to be.